 Battling an unprecedented situation

-As COVID-19 hit, a leading grocer struggled with a massive food wastage due to the overstock of perishable items.
+As COVID-19 hit, a leading online grocer struggled with a massive food wastage due to the overstock of perishable items.
 With customer behavior changing rapidly, it was getting increasingly difficult to forecast demand and stock the right items.
 Data analysis at the end of July 2020 showed that despite markdowns, inaccurate demand forecasting caused over 30% of food be wasted as products elapsed on their sell-by date.

 Finding treasure under pressure